 - Coverage for your legal liability for bodily injury to any other person or damage to property caused by an accident

 Erection All Risks (EAR) insurance provides coverage for the erection and installation of electrical or mechanical plant and machinery.
 The erection and installation stage provides a large amount of exposure and risk that often may lead to potential loss or damage.
 This liability falls on the contractor or employer.
 EAR insurance provides coverages for such situations.
 EAR policies are designed to cover the risk of loss arising out of the erection and installation of machinery, plant and steel structures, including physical damage to the contract works, equipment, and machinery, and liability for third-party bodily injury or property damage arising out these operations.
-Coverage for delay in start-up can be added as optional coverage.
+Coverage for the delay in a start-up can be added as optional coverage.

 Covered parties include the general contractor, subcontractors, and in some cases, suppliers and manufacturers of equipment.
-Examples of the types of projects for which EAR coverage is typically purchased include power plants, manufacturing and fabrication facilities, water and wastewater treatment facilities, and telecommunications centers (particularly where the erection of signal towers is involved).
+Examples of the types of projects for which EAR coverage is typically purchased include power plants, manufacturing and fabrication facilities, water and wastewater treatment facilities, and telecommunications centres (particularly where the erection of signal towers is involved).
 Some insurers combine EAR and CAR coverages into one form.
 Machinery installation and refurbishment are two very important aspects of a construction project – EAR covers both.
 Similar to CAR, an EAR policy gives protection from liability for contractors, principals, and developers.

 At Red Asia Insurance, our EAR policy provides insurance protection for: